ComponentsGuide/components_guide/lib/components_guide_web/templates/react_typescript/tips.html.md

 - `useState` — store data that the component relies on for rendering.
 - `useReducer` — more flexible version of `useState`.
+- `useId`: generate a unique value consistently on the server & browser side, usually for `id` attributes.
 - `useEffect` — perform side effect like fetching data or storing in local storage.
 - `useLayoutEffect` — perform change to the DOM like focus.
 - `useRef` — store data that the component relies on for effects or event handlers.
 - `useContext` — use state provided by a higher up component.
 - `useMemo` — perform expensive calculations that would be the same across multiple renders.
+- `useSyncExternalStore`: read changing data from an external store into your component.

 ## Prefer composition